smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ## Web Server TLS

-The TLS settings below apply only if you want to enable TLS security on your chainlink node.
+The TLS settings below apply only if you want to enable TLS security on your Chainlink node.

 ### CHAINLINK_TLS_HOST